aayurt/multi-restaurant/README.md

+For adding under the Tenant, you can do by adding a relationship which eventually fails 🤣 so in the multiTenantPlugin of plugins.config.ts add the collection in the collections array.

+As for the plugins to work the multiTenantPlugin must be below the other plugins like form and form-submisssion

 # Rato Surya Online

 This is the official [Rato Surya Online](https://github.com/payloadcms/payload/blob/main/templates/website).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.